manujoz/mjo-litui/docs/mjo-accordion.md

 ## Summary

-`<mjo-accordion>` provides a flexible container for organizing content in collapsible sections with multiple visual variants and selection modes.
+`<mjo-accordion>` provides a flexible, accessible container for organizing content in collapsible sections with multiple visual variants and selection modes.
 The component consists of a parent `<mjo-accordion>` that manages behavior and child `<mjo-accordion-item>` elements that contain the actual content.

+### Key Features

+-   **Multiple Variants**: Light, shadow, bordered, and splitted visual styles
+-   **Selection Modes**: Single or multiple section expansion
+-   **Full Accessibility**: WCAG 2.1 compliant with complete keyboard navigation and ARIA support
+-   **Programmatic Control**: Rich API for expanding, collapsing, and focusing items
+-   **Granular Events**: Detailed event system with cancelable before/after events
+-   **Customizable Animations**: Configurable duration and easing with reduced-motion support
-Use global theming for consistency and ThemeMixin overrides for specific customizations.
-The component supports both simple text titles and complex template-based headers for advanced use cases.
+-   **Flexible Content**: Support for both simple text titles and complex template-based headers

+### Usage Recommendations

+-   Use global theming (`<mjo-theme>`) for consistency across your application
+-   Leverage ThemeMixin for instance-specific customizations
+-   Take advantage of the programmatic API for dynamic content management
+-   Use the granular event system for complex interaction flows
+-   Ensure proper contrast ratios when customizing colors
+-   Test keyboard navigation and screen reader compatibility

+The component automatically handles focus management, state synchronization, and accessibility requirements, making it ideal for building inclusive user interfaces with organized, collapsible content sections.